Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

-The vibrant neighborhoods of Santa Teresa and Ipanema are relatively safe to explore, but visitors should avoid venturing into the city's favelas at all costs.
-These poverty-stricken informal settlements are prone to gang violence and tourists are easy targets for robbery and other crimes.
-The United States government has issued a level 4 high-risk travel advisory urging travelers not to enter favelas under any circumstances, even on guided tours.
-Data published by the Statista Research Department reported between 200-600 monthly shootings in Rio between January 2021 and January 2024, and theft is a common crime, so tourists should take care no matter where they are in the city.
+The vibrant neighborhoods of Santa Teresa and Ipanema are relatively safe to explore, but visitors should avoid venturing into the city's favelas.
+These poverty-stricken informal settlements have a distinct creative and cultural influence on the rest of Brazil, and are where some of the country's most successful musical artists and athletes grew up.
+However, favelas are prone to gang violence and tourists are easy targets for robbery and other crimes.
+The United States government has issued a level 4 highest-risk travel advisory urging visitors not to enter favelas under any circumstances, even on guided tours.
+Theft is a common crime and can sometimes escalate, so tourists should take care no matter where they are in the city.

 That said, Rio is home to the largest Carnival celebration in the world, and millions of people come together to celebrate the week-long festival leading up to Lent.
 Outdoor enthusiasts will find incredible hiking, rock climbing, surfing, and diving opportunities.
 Rio is also a breathtaking destination where you can swim with turtles.